If you want to be a profitable trader, you have to know the basics.

 If the price of the underlying asset decreases, the value of the put option increases (in general, if it gains value faster than the time decay).

-A put option loses value if the price of the underlying asset increases (or as it gets closer to expiration).
+A put option loses value if the price of the underlying asset increases (and as it gets closer to expiration).

 There is a considerable risk in buying an option contract, and David Jaffee would recommend selling option premium to minimize risk when trading (although there are certain times when it's best to buy options).

 In fact, you can win almost every trade if you follow the best options trading strategy and sell option premium.